Emulator Issues #5493

 paul, time-stretching the audio is possible, but not 100% fool-proof as the audio back-end would have to inquire the number of frames/cpu cycles that have been executed in the last X time period and using that as a number to gauge the number of frames/cpu cycles in the next X time period.

-#21 Updated by tommyhl2.SS over 6 years ago
+#21 Updated by tommyhl2.SS about 7 years ago

 I guess if the fix is to run the game full speed, (as intended) then there is no issue.